-First-grade writers use the 6+1 Writing Traits curriculum along with Writer’s Workshop.
+First-grade writers use the Scholastic Traits Writing curriculum.
 We teach various forms of writing (descriptive, narrative, expository, creative, persuasive and literature response) through the 5-step writing process: prewriting, writing, revising, editing and publishing.
-Embedded in this writing curriculum is instruction on the six traits of good writing: ideas, organization, voice, word choice, sentence fluency and conventions.
+Embedded in this writing curriculum is instruction on the seven traits of good writing: ideas, organization, voice, word choice, sentence fluency, conventions and presentation.

 Our comprehensive math program helps first graders develop their thinking skills in a variety of ways.
 My Math includes diagnostic, formative and summative assessment; data-driven instruction; intervention options; and performance tracking, as well as remediation, acceleration and enrichment tools throughout the program.

 Children learn number order, patterning, graphing, story math and place value through the use of hands-on materials as well as workbook exercises.
 Introductory skills include fractions, geometry, measurement and counting money.